platformio/platformio-docs/ide/vscode.rst

 8. :ref:`Serial Port Monitor <cmd_device_monitor>`
 9. PIO Terminal

 Custom Build Task
 ~~~~~~~~~~~~~~~~~

-You can override default "PlatformIO: Build" task for "Build" button and its
+You can override default "PlatformIO: Build" task for "Build" command which
+is used by "Build" button in PlatformIO Toolbar and
 :ref:`ide_vscode_keybindings`.
 See ``platformio-ide.buildTask`` setting
-in :ref:`ide_vscode_settings`.
+in :ref:`ide_vscode_settings` for more details.

 Built-in PlatformIO tasks are available in "Menu > Terminal > Run Task..." list.